mario-pz/blog/content/posts/circuit-shopping-list.md

 ### learn how to take care of your soldering iron first

-watch the video if you don't know how to take care of the tip, not doing so will result in a useless tip,

 * https://youtu.be/JADI1N-K9Yc

 always, take to account. the more you solder the better you will become, so don't worry if your soldering is unwatchable